Channels Overview

 The Channels tab in the agent detail page shows a grid of your connected channels.
 Each connection displays:

-• Bot name and username — The Telegram bot's identity
+• Bot name and identifier — The bot's name (Telegram username or WhatsApp phone number)

 • Status badge — Active, Disabled, Error, or Pending